Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Numerical tests

+To strengthen the discussion on time convergence, we present here a case for which the analytical expressions of $\Psi'$, $\Psi$, and $F_n$ are not available.
 As a model case, we consider the SIR system \eqref{eq:sir}, with $\beta$ treated as a parameter.
 The main settings are as follows: $\beta \sim \mathcal{U}(0.5, 2.5)$, $\gamma = 0.5$, $N = 100$, and initial condition $u_{N0} = [S_0, I_0, R_0]^T = [90, 10, 0]^T$.
 The full dataset comprises $300$ trajectories in the time range $[0, T]$, $T=20$, each corresponding to a different realization of $\beta$.
-These data are partitioned into $200$ samples for training, $50$ for validation (used to compute the loss function), and $50$ for testing (used to assess the final accuracy of the model after training).
+These data are partitioned into $200$ samples for training, $50$ for validation , and $50$ for testing.
 Each trajectory is computed using the Runge–Kutta 4(5) method \cite{Butcher2016}, as implemented in Scipy \cite{Virtanen2020}, with adaptive time-stepping and stringent tolerances: $\text{atol} = 10^{-16}$ and $\text{rtol} = 10^{-12}$.
 These settings ensure that the time discretization error of the \Node\ can be neglected.